Rereading What Is To Be Done?

 Indeed, the historical experience of the working class movement and the many successful struggles for socialism illustrate this point.
 The Russian Revolution itself was built on the demands of “Peace, Bread and Land”.
 They were issues for all the oppressed people struggling against the Kerensky Government and the capitalist class it represented and the remnants of the autocracy.

-In the light of Lenin’s analysis in What Is To Be Done, I strongly disagree with some main propositions in SA’s “The working class and the people”, in Discussion Journal No. 2, published prior to the CPA 10th Congress.
+In the light of Lenin’s analysis in What Is To Be Done, I strongly disagree with some main propositions in Spiro Anthony’s “The working class and the people”, in Discussion Journal No. 2, published prior to the CPA 10th Congress.

-He writes: “ ... it is important to avoid the tendency of focusing on “people’s issues” in a way which assumes that “people’s issues” (better education, health, etc) are the same as working class issues.
+He writes: “...it is important to avoid the tendency of focussing on “people’s issues” in a way which assumes that “people’s issues” (better education, health, etc) are the same as working class issues.
 Equating people’s issues with working class issues obviates the need for a working class movement and a working class party.
 The main focus must be on those issues which directly concern the working class, with emphasis given to issues associated with labour exploitation.”

 Besides smacking of economism, (not working class issues but people’s issues) such views misrepresent the manner in which our party has tackled the issues of health, education, environment, peace and war.
 We have consistently said for example, that Star Wars is the military arm of globalisation, a very dangerous addition to the arsenal of imperialism.
 Is this not a class approach?